-War, conflict and political or religious persecution force people to flee their homes, often with little more than the clothes on their backs.
+War, conflict, and political or religious persecution force people to flee their homes, often with little more than the clothes on their backs.
 They may travel many days, or even hundreds of miles, before reaching a safe environment.

 Through this event, we hope participants and organizers will experience a small taste of refugees’ struggles as they compete in teams and work together to overcome the distance and unexpected obstacles along the way.

-Home Run is the Ugandan branch of our refugee experience race, this event takes place in Kampala, Uganda.
+Home Run is the Ugandan branch of our refugee experience race.
+This event takes place in Kampala, Uganda.

-In 2015 we developed a charitable run called The Great Escape/ Homerun Obstacle Course Race which is geared to spread awareness on the plight of refugees through an Obstacle Course run and also to raise funds to empower the refugees we work with at our center in Kiwafu area, Kansanga.
-The obstacles are tailor made to mimic experiences or situations the refugees go through and the participants during the run are in the shoes of a refugee.
-At the end of the run we hope the participants have a better understanding of the refugee situation and this will propel them to have a heart and desire to treat refugees differently and also take part in empowering them.
+In 2015 we developed a charitable run called The Great Escape/ Homerun Obstacle Course Race which is geared to spread awareness on the plight of refugees through an Obstacle Course run and to also raise funds to empower the refugees we work with at our center in Kiwafu area, Kansanga.
+The obstacles are tailor made to mimic experiences or situations the refugees go through, and the participants during the run are in the shoes of a refugee.
+At the end of the run, we hope the participants have a better understanding of the refugee situation and this will propel them to have a heart and desire to treat refugees differently and also take part in empowering them.